betaflight/betaflight/docs/Serial.md

 * UART - A pair of dedicated hardware transmit and receive pins with signal detection and generation done in hardware.
 * SoftSerial - A pair of hardware transmit and receive pins with signal detection and generation done in software.

-UART is the most efficent in terms of CPU usage.
+UART is the most efficient in terms of CPU usage.
-SoftSerial is the least efficient and slowest, SoftSerial should only be used for low-bandwith usages, such as telemetry transmission.
+SoftSerial is the least efficient and slowest, SoftSerial should only be used for low-bandwidth usages, such as telemetry transmission.

 UART ports are sometimes exposed via on-board USB to UART converters, such as the CP2102 as found on the Naze and Flip32 boards.
-If the flight controller does not have an onboard USB to UART converter and doesn't support VCP then an external USB to UART board is required.
+If the flight controller does not have an on-board USB to UART converter and doesn't support VCP then an external USB to UART board is required.
 These are sometimes referred to as FTDI boards.
 FTDI is just a common manufacturer of a chip (the FT232RL) used on USB to UART boards.

 When selecting a USB to UART converter choose one that has DTR exposed as well as a selector for 3.3v and 5v since they are more useful.